Career Guide | Business Management B.S.

 Careers in business operations management are expected to grow 7% by 2028.
 As organizations continue to want to streamline their activities and work with new technologies to increase efficiency, operations management positions will continue to be in demand.

 If you want to become a business operations manager, a business management degree is a great place to start.
 This degree program helps teach students about business operations, how they should function, important strategies, and trends to watch out for.
-It will also teach about management techniques that can help students flourish in this kind of role.
+It will also teach management techniques that can help students flourish in this kind of role.

 Investment banking, personal banking, wealth management, and even bank management are all great career options.
-Bankers can work for large investment firms, or for personal banks that businesses and individuals use.
+Bankers can work for large investment firms or for personal banks that businesses and individuals use.
 Personal bankers focus on working with clients on their investments, financial needs, mortgage and auto loans, and more.
 Commercial bankers are in charge of helping businesses set up their accounts, get loans, manage their funds, and more.
 Investment bankers essentially help large companies raise capital and follow regulations with their money.
-They look at the best ways to invest and help organizations do so in a financially sound way, for a fee.
+They look at the best ways to invest and help organizations do so in a financially sound way.
 All of these kinds of banking career paths are available if you have a degree in business management.

 The kind of banking you choose to do will greatly impact your salary level.
 Personal bankers make an average of $40,000 per year, commercial bankers earn an average salary of around $95,000 per year, and investment bankers earn more than $100,000 per year.